causalitaly/causalitaly.github.io/content/docs/last/cfp.md

 title: "CFP"
 ---

+**We regret to inform that Causal-ITALY 2022 will not take place**

+**Apologies for any inconvenience caused**

 # Call for Papers

 Causal-ITALY aims at bringing together researchers and practitioners in artificial intelligence, logic, and philosophy of science, for informal discussions and community building with a dedicated focus on methods and trends emerging from the study of causality.

-This is in conjunction with the Italian Conference on Artificial Intelligence, AIxIA.
-For details on conference participation, registration, venue, please visit [https://aixia2022.uniud.it/](https://aixia2022.uniud.it/) .
+~~This is in conjunction with the Italian Conference on Artificial Intelligence, AIxIA.
+For details on conference participation, registration, venue, please visit [https://aixia2022.uniud.it/](https://aixia2022.uniud.it/) .~~

 Submission deadline: ~~23rd September 2022~~ 30th September 2022, Anywhere on Earth